 If you re-import a file at any time you can choose to import it with a new name.
 This can be useful if you want to use different versions of the same data table.
 You can also choose to update and overwrite the current table in your Scenario.
-If you choose to re-import and update a table, a notification message will appear at the top of the screen to remind you of which tables have been overwritten.
+If you choose to re-import and update a table, a notification message will appear to remind you of which tables have been overwritten.

 Changes you make in the Prepare data view will be saved in your scenario, but not in the Project Data sets.
 Similarly if you make changes to the Project Data sets, unless you import these changes into your scenario, they will not appear in the Prepare data view.

 You can access your imported data from your Python DOcplex model using the syntax

 inputs['tablename'].
 See Input and output data.

 This view allows you to formulate or import optimization models and run them.

 There are several options to create a model:

 - Create and edit a Python or OPL model in the Decision Optimization model builder.